ADirin/OTP2_LectureMaterial/Week1_Introduction /Introduction.md

 - Minimal Codebase Changes: By structuring code with internationalization in mind, changes made for one locale should not require a significant overhaul of the code for other locales.

+#### Steps in the Internationalization Process

+4.1 Planning and Strategy
+Identify the target regions and languages.
+Plan for cultural differences that may affect user experience, such as reading order (left-to-right vs. right-to-left), number formats, and UI elements.

+4.2 Text and Content Handling
+Externalize Text Strings: Move all user-facing text to external files or databases, typically in formats like JSON, XML, or .properties files.
+Use Locale-Aware Formatting: Implement libraries or functions for date, time, and currency formatting that automatically adjust based on the user’s locale.

+4.3 Coding Standards
+Avoid hard-coded strings and locale-specific information in the codebase.
+Use locale identifiers (e.g., en_US for US English, fr_FR for French in France) to dynamically load the correct resources.
+Right-to-Left (RTL) Support: Ensure that the UI can handle both left-to-right and right-to-left text display where needed (e.g., for Arabic or Hebrew).

+4.4 Testing for Internationalization
+Pseudolocalization: Replace text with expanded or modified versions (e.g., adding accents or extra characters) to test text overflow and layout flexibility.
+Language Testing: Test translations in each target language to ensure they display correctly and fit within the design.
+Functional Testing: Verify that locale-specific data (dates, times, currencies) displays correctly and that the application logic is locale-independent.

 ---

 # **Learning Material: Web and Mobile Traffic Share in the Global Market**